 There has been a rising tide of worker militancy for years.
 The ongoing Fight for $15 protests, helped raise the wages of 20 million workers and promoted their fight for a union.
 There are 64 million people working for less than $15 an hour.
 Last year there was also a massive 36-state strike involving 21,000 mobility workers.

-Worker strikes continued into 2018 with teacher strikes over salaries, healthcare, pensions and school funding.
+Worker strikes continued into 2018 with teacher strikes over salaries, healthcare, pensions, and school funding.
 Teachers rejected a union order to return to work.
-Even though it included a 5 percent raise, it was not until the cost of healthcare was dealt with that the teachers declared success.
+Even though it included a 5 percent raise, it was not until the cost of healthcare was dealt with that the teachers declared a success.
 Teachers showed they could fight and win and taught others some lessons on striking against a hostile government.
-The West Virginia strike inspired others, and is followed by strikes in Oklahoma, Kentucky, Colorado, and Arizona.
+The West Virginia strike inspired others and is followed by strikes in Oklahoma, Kentucky, Colorado, and Arizona.
 These strikes may expand to other states, evidence of unrest has been seen in states including New Jersey and Pennsylvania as well as Puerto Rico because courage is contagious.

 Graduate students have gone on strike, as have transit and UPS workers and low-wage workers.
 The causes include stagnant wages, spiraling healthcare costs, and inadequate pensions.
 They are engaged in a fight for basic necessities.
 In 2016, there wasn’t a single county or state in which someone earning the federal minimum wage could afford to rent a two-bedroom apartment at market rate.